-Some participants in the VAP00027 study will be in the pediatric population.
-Depending on local regulations, some participants will not be of age to give consent and participant's parent(s)/legally acceptable representative consent will be collected instead.
+VAP00026 study will be conducted on pediatric population aged from 3 to 8 years old.
+Depending on local regulations some participants will not be in age to give consent and participant's parent(s)/legally acceptable representative consent will be collected instead.